Theta invariants of euclidean lattices and infinite-dimensional hermitian vector bundles over arithmetic curves

 Besides $\sum_{f \in F} \Z. f$ generates the real vector space $\sum_{f \in F} \R. f$, and $\Gamma \cap \sum_{f \in F} \R. f$ is discrete in this vector space, since $\Gamma$ is discrete in $H$.
 Therefore both $\sum_{f \in F} \Z. f$ and $\Gamma \cap \sum_{f \in F} \R. f$ generate and are discrete in $\sum_{f \in F} \R. f$. \end{proof}

 From Propositions \ref{GammaH1} and \ref{GammaH2}, we immediately derive:

-\begin{corollary} If the pre-Hilbert space $(H, \Vert.\Vert)$ is separable and if $\Gamma$ is discrete in $H$, then the pair $(\Gamma, \Vert i_\R(.)\Vert)$ defines an ind-euclidean lattice. \end{corollary}
+\begin{corollary} If the pre-Hilbert space $(H, \Vert.\Vert)$ is separable and if $\Gamma$ is discrete in $H$, then the pair $(\Gamma, \Vert i_\R(.)\Vert)$ defines an ind-Euclidean lattice. \end{corollary}

-\section{$\theta$-Invariants of infinite dimensional hermitian vector bundles: definitions and first properties}
+\chapter{$\theta$-Invariants of infinite dimensional Hermitian vector bundles: definitions and first properties}

-In this section, we extend the definitions and some of the basic properties $\hot$ and $\hut$ to infinite-dimensional vector bundles over an arithmetic curve $\Spec \OK$.
-As in the previous section, many constructions will be of a rather formal nature, and details could be skipped at first reading.
+In this chapter, we extend the definitions and some of the basic properties $\hot$ and $\hut$ to infinite-dimensional vector bundles over an arithmetic curve $\Spec \OK$.
+As in the previous chapter, many constructions will be of a rather formal nature, and details could be skipped at first reading.

-We should however emphasize that the extension of $\hot$ to general pro-hermitian vector bundles cannot be completely formal.
-Indeed, as shown by Proposition \ref{limsupinf} and the examples in paragraph \ref{examplecountable}, if some pro-hermitian vector $\Ebh$ is realized as the projective limit $\varprojlim_i \Eb_i$ of some projective system
+We should however emphasize that the extension of $\hot$ to general pro-Hermitian vector bundles cannot be completely formal.
+Indeed, as shown by Proposition \ref{limsupinf} and the examples in paragraph \ref{examplecountable}, if some pro-Hermitian vector $\Ebh$ is realized as the projective limit $\varprojlim_i \Eb_i$ of some projective system

-of surjective admissible morphisms of hermitian vector bundles over $\Spec \OK,$ then the sequence $(\hot(\Eb_i))_{i \in \N}$ is in general not convergent in $[0, +\infty]$; moreover, when it converges, its limit may depend of the chosen projective system $\Eb_{\bullet}$.
+of surjective admissible morphisms of Hermitian vector bundles over $\Spec \OK,$ then the sequence $(\hot(\Eb_i))_{i \in \N}$ is in general not convergent in $[0, +\infty]$; moreover, when it converges, its limit may depend of the chosen projective system $\Eb_{\bullet}$.
 This issue motivates our introduction of \emph{two} generalizations, denoted by $\lhot$ and $\uhot$ , of $\hot$ to the infinite dimensional setting.

-The last paragraphs of this section are again dedicated to concrete examples involving these invariants.
-Notably we pursue the study of the ``arithmetic Hardy spaces" $\Hbh(R)$ introduced in the previous section.
+The last paragraphs of this chapter are again dedicated to concrete examples involving these invariants.
+Notably we pursue the study of the ``arithmetic Hardy spaces" $\Hbh(R)$ introduced in the previous chapter.

 We still denote by $K$ a number field, by $\OK$ its ring of integers, and by $\pi: \Spec \OK \lra \Spec \Z$ the morphism of schemes from $\Spec \OK$ to $\Spec \Z.$ .